-- 1.1.1 In the University there shall be the following degrees:

-- a) Foundation Degree in Arts FdA

-Foundation Degree in Science FdSc

-Foundation Degree in Engineering FdEng

-- b) Bachelor of Arts BABachelor of Science BScBachelor of Engineering BEng

-- Bachelor of Arts with Honours BA (Hons)

-Bachelor of Science with Honours BSc (Hons)

-Bachelor of Engineering with Honours BEng (Hons)

-- d) Master of Arts MA Master of Science MSc

-- e) Master of Business Administration

-- 1.1.2 Degrees included in the above list may be awarded jointly with other institutions, subject to the approval by the Academic Board of the arrangements for such joint awards.
-A list of degrees awarded jointly with other institutions shall be maintained by the Deputy Registrar.

-- 1.1.3 Where stated in the Programme Specification, degrees may be awarded with or without placement, subject to the successful completion of a period of industrial placement.
+- 1.1.1 In the University there shall be the following degrees: - (a) Foundation Degree in Arts FdA Foundation Degree in Science FdSc Foundation Degree in Engineering FdEng - (b) Bachelor of Arts BA Bachelor of Science BSc - (c) Bachelor of Arts with Honours BA (Hons) Bachelor of Science with Honours BSc (Hons) - (d) Master of Arts MA Master of Science MSc - 1.1.2 Degrees included in the above list may be awarded jointly with other institutions, subject to the approval by the Academic Board of the arrangements for such joint awards.
+A list of degrees awarded jointly with other institutions shall be maintained by the Deputy Registrar. - 1.1.3 Where stated in the Programme Specification degrees may be awarded with or without placement subject to the successful completion of a period of industrial placement.

-- 1.1.4 Degrees and Higher National Certificates and Diplomas may be awarded as integrated qualifications to approved nationally recognised apprenticeships.